 The Third Section of the Provincial Court of Seville (the "Court") commenced the hearings on March 3, 2025 at 10:00 AM (local Seville time), for the criminal trial on the alleged crimes committed during the process of awarding the Aznalcóllar tender.
-The trial is an oral hearing that is expected to be completed by July 15, 2025.
-The Court has reserved up to 40 sessions including days in March, April, May, June and July 2025, on the following dates:
+The trial is an oral hearing that was completed July 15, 2025.